Don't get overwhelmed by all those swatches

 Fortunately, there are a number of factors—from the pre-existing elements of your home to what your homeowners’ association will allow—that can help you determine what’s right for your particular setup.
 Here’s everything you need to know about how to pick exterior house paint colors, whether you’re painting your shutters or your siding.

 Before getting your heart set on a particular hue, find out which colors are fair game in your homeowners’ association.
 That way, you won’t fall in love with a shade you can’t actually use.
-Some HOAs permit just about any paint color, while others are more strict about adhering to a certain scheme and might even dictate the trim, roof, windowpane, and soffit and fascia paint colors.
+Some HOAs permit just about any paint color, while others are stricter about adhering to a certain scheme and might even dictate the trim, roof, windowpane, and soffit and fascia paint colors.

 Take a long, hard look at the outside of your home before beginning an exterior painting project.
-Take note of what’s already there, what can and can’t be changed, and how much you’re willing to change.
+Take note of what’s already there, what can and can’t be changed, and how much you’re willing to alter.

 Start by considering how your home was built.
 While it’s not impossible to paint a brick house, for example, they don’t typically need a coat of paint to look great.
 In those cases, you may want to turn your attention to the other components of your home’s exterior, like the window trim, doorways, and roof.
 Try to choose a color palette that highlights or complements the natural shade of brick or stone you’re working with for the best results, like navy siding with a red brick house or a slate gray paint color for a front door on a dark wood home.

 On the other hand, wood homes generally need a fresh coat of paint every seven to 10 years.
 Of course, painting the body of a home is a lot more work than just touching up a doorway.
-And taking care of everything at once can be quite the project, especially if you’re picking brand new colors for each element.
+And taking care of everything at once can be quite the project, especially if you’re picking brand-new colors for each element.
 Instead, try choosing one new shade for the majority of your home that pairs well with the other pre-existing colors to cut down on things like the cost to paint a garage door or roof.
 Then, simply refresh the older colors with any leftover paint cans that you still have from last time.

 When choosing an exterior house paint color, it’s important to consider every aspect of your home—including its architectural style.
 After all, some home styles just look better in certain colors.